Data-driven system analysis of nonlinear systems using polynomial approximation: Data-driven incremental dissipativity verification

 We apply Corollary~\ref{CoroIncDissi} to calculate the incremental $\mathcal{L}_2$-gain which is equivalent to the minimal $\gamma_i> 0$ such that the system is incremental dissipative for the supply rate $Q=-I_{n_x}, S=0$, and $R=\gamma_i^2I_{n_u}$.
 The system is motivated by the synchronization of two two-way coupled linear oscillators \cite{CoupledOsci}

 with unknown coefficients $ = $, unknown nonlinear coupling $c(x_1,x_2)=0.3\sin(x_2-x_1)$, and unknown disturbances $d_{i},i=1,2$.
-Under the knowledge of the coefficients and the coupling, we determine the incremental $\mathcal{L}_2$-gain $1.93$ by Corollary~\ref{CoroIncDissi} for diagonal matrices $T_{i},i=1,2$ and the fifth order TP of the system dynamics, i.e., $\tilde{\Sigma}_\omega=\{A^*\}$ for $\omega=0$. \begin{rmk}[Constant metric $\mathcal{M}$] We observe that if the system dynamics depend linearly on $u$, then a polynomial metric $\mathcal{M}(x)$ does not refine the result compared to a constant metric $\mathcal{M}$. \end{rmk}
+Under the knowledge of the coefficients and the coupling, we determine the incremental $\mathcal{L}_2$-gain $1.93$ by Corollary~\ref{CoroIncDissi} for diagonal matrices $T_{i},i=1,2,$ and the fifth order TP of the system dynamics, i.e., $\tilde{\Sigma}_\omega=\{A^*\}$ for $\omega=0$. \begin{rmk}[Constant metric $\mathcal{M}$] We observe that if the system dynamics depend linearly on $u$, then a polynomial metric $\mathcal{M}(x)$ does not refine the result compared to a constant metric $\mathcal{M}$. \end{rmk}

 For the data-driven inference, we suppose the knowledge on the given structure above and $c(0,0)=0$.
 We draw $1000$ samples from a single trajectory with initial condition $x(0)=0$, input $u(t)=0.8\sin(0.03t^2+0.2t),t\geq0$, a sample rate of $0.1\,\text{s}$, and a bounded noise $||d_i(t)||_2\leq0.01||\dot{x}_{i}(t)||_2,i=1,2,t\geq0$.
-Additionally, we take $500$ noisy samples into account from trajectories of length one, with random initial condition within $[-0.7,0.7]^2$, and zero input.\\ Figure~\ref{Fig.IncrL2} clarifies the influence of the bounds in Assumption~\ref{AssBoundDeri} on the data-driven inference on the incremental $\mathcal{L}_2$-gain obtained by Corollary~\ref{CoroIncDissi} with a constant metric $\mathcal{M}$ and TPs of order $5$.
+Additionally, we take $500$ snapshots into account, i.e., we evaluate the dynamics including noise at random states within $[-0.7,0.7]^2$ and zero input.\\ Fig.~\ref{Fig.IncrL2} clarifies the influence of the bounds in Assumption~\ref{AssBoundDeri} on the data-driven inference on the incremental $\mathcal{L}_2$-gain obtained by Corollary~\ref{CoroIncDissi} with a constant metric $\mathcal{M}$ and TPs of order $5$.